DanielDavis12/SiPSiC/README.md

 The dataset and list of genes comprising the pathway of interest are provided by the user, then per-cell pathway scores are calculated for all cells by the 'getPathwayScores' function.
 SiPSiC depends on R's 'Matrix' package available on CRAN and on Bioconductor's SingleCellExperiment package.

-To install the package use:
+Install the package directly from Bioconductor by executing the following commands in an R session:

 if (!require("BiocManager", quietly = TRUE))
     install.packages("BiocManager")

 BiocManager::install("SiPSiC")

-Developed at the Drier lab, Lautenberg center for immunology and cancer, the Hebrew University of Jerusalem
+SiPSiC was developed at the Drier lab, the Lautenberg Center for Immunology and Cancer Research, IMRIC, Faculty of Medicine, Hebrew University of Jerusalem, Israel.